PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToCreateEverythingForProduction.md

 ```

 ## Capabilities
-In our example we said that in order to put everything together for a cake, we need a resource, which has `AssembleCapabilities`.
+In order to put everything together for a cake, we need a resource, which has `AssembleCapabilities`.
 Now let us take a look at how they are written.
 Capabilities always have to implement [CapabilitiesBase](../../src/Moryx.AbstractionLayer/Capabilities/CapabilitiesBase.cs).
 The method `ProvidedBy()` checks, if the capabilities provided by the resource (`provided`) meet the needs of the activity.
-If it's simple you just check if the class of the provided capability is correct.
-But if you have different resources which can put a different number ingredients together, the needed capabilities depend on the characteristics of the cake.
+In simple scenarios, we just check, if the class of the provided capability is correct.

 ```cs
 public class AssembleCapabilities : CapabilitiesBase